Toqaalsourouji/Digital-Alarm-Clock/README.md

 To get started with this project, clone the repository and navigate to the `src` directory to view the source files.

-## Contributing

-Feel free to fork the repository and submit pull requests for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.